shpegun60/TemplateC/README.md

 ## About:
-his project for try template implementation in c, original article: http://arnold.uthar.net/index.php?n=Work.TemplatesC
+This project for try template implementation in c, original article: http://arnold.uthar.net/index.php?n=Work.TemplatesC

 ## Templates in C (yes! plain C!
 Not C++!)